 - European Investment Fund (EIF): MFI has obtained a credit guarantee from the EIF.
 Consequently, we may be subject to external review by representatives of the EIF, the European Investment Bank, the European Commission or other members of the European Investment Bank Group.

-Who are referral partners?
+*Who are our referral partners?

-We refer some microfinance applicants to our referral partners as they can assist with training and guidance in the microfinance application process.
+We refer some loan applicants to our referral partners as they can assist with training and guidance in the microfinance application process.
 In some cases, they may submit your microfinance application to us on your behalf – they should do this with your consent.

 While we may refer you to a referral partner or they may recommend you apply for microfinance from us, you should be aware that they operate independent of us when providing you with assistance and training.
 We are not responsible for the quality of their service.

-Our referral partners have their own policies that govern their collection, use, and disclosure of information.
-We suggest that you read their privacy policies to learn about their practices, as we are not responsible for them.
+Our referral partners have their own policies that govern their collection, use, and disclosure of personal information.
+We suggest therefore that you read their privacy policies to learn about their practices, as we are not responsible for them.

 A referral partner may undertake an initial local evaluation of a microfinance application; in this case (unlike above) they do so on our behalf, i.e. as our service provider.
 This initial assessment is not definitive; we always draw our own conclusions based upon a detailed assessment.